Auzlex/uwe-iot-worksheet2-part2/README.md

 The test send time will fetch out system time for gm time and compare it to the one on the server. on success the times should match as long as the internet speed or connection to resolve the messages does not exceed 1 second.

+**You can run my main.py script in the "Task 3" folder which contains 6 additional asserts from the previous task that will test send echo and send time functions, make sure the other files in this folder are present for the testing to successfully work.
+These scripts where tested upon Python 3.8.7 upon the "csctcloud.uwe.ac.uk" server.
+Please make sure your system time is correct, send_time code will convert system time to GMT to match the server time.**